-Now that you know what ransomware is, you sure want to know more about the ransomware methods of attack and how to avoid it.
+Now that you know what ransomware is, you sure want to know more about the malware methods of attack and how to avoid it.
 If that really sounds like you, let’s dig in!

 As you already know, ransomware is a type of malware.
 Like other malware, ransomware is created by some criminals to attack computers.
 However, ransomware creators intend to steal cash from victims through ransom.
 On finding its thanks to one’s PC, the ransomware malware encrypts your information and denies access.

-The ransomware spreads through phishing and social engineering.
+The malware spreads through phishing and social engineering.
 Here’s how the attacks are executed:

 Ransomware depends on a host to enter one’s computer.
 And because no one will accept an infected file into his computer, the criminals adopt a deceitful approach.
 They would send emails impersonating someone you know or are currently having some business relationship.
 Other times, they’d pretend to be your healthcare provider or any service you are currently using.
 This trick is to have you open the attachment for the ransomware malware to penetrate your computer.

-Of course, cybersecurity exists to help stop such ransomware attacks.
-So, you want to take cybersecurity seriously to safeguard your data and business from ransomware attacks.
+Of course, cybersecurity exists to help stop such malware attacks.
+So, you want to take cybersecurity seriously to safeguard your data and business from malware attacks.

 Perhaps you already have an active antivirus/anti-malware on your computer, but that’s not enough.
 Ransomware criminals are developing difficult to crack codes, which may trick anti-malware and firewalls.
 As you may know, certain malware types are fileless and may penetrate your system undetected.
 You need advanced security systems to curb sophisticated malware.

 A typical example is advanced endpoint protection.
-This security system uses advanced technologies to detect and stop tricky ransomware.
+This security system uses advanced technologies to detect and stop tricky malware.